RobbieRotten/obsidian/content/Google Docs/Public International Law Notes.md

       - but the principles, materials and techniques of international law are applied much more widely.
     - International law is not a unified, manufactured system, imposed upon the world of international or inter-communal relations
     - The rules of international law cover whatever topics happen to have been regarded as appropriate for legal solution on the international plane
-    - It is often asserted that international law in its modern form dates from the Treaty of Westphalia def in 1648, which is said to have ‘created’ the system of modern nation-State
+    - It is often asserted that international law in its modern form dates from the Treaty of Westphalia def in 1648, which is said to have 'created' the system of modern nation-State
       - The forms—treaties, embassies, claims to jurisdiction or immunity, to territory and nationality, and so on—go back far beyond the Treaty of Westphalia; and it is in the forms and formulas of governmental intercourse that the lifeblood of international law has always flowed.
   - 1.3 THE CHANGING SCOPE OF INTERNATIONAL LAW
     - Modern international human rights law def